6 Ideas to Reduce Your Injection Molding Costs

 The molds can lead to high tooling costs, so why not maximize resources with a family mold?

-However, this approach requires a meticulous design to ensure even filling and cooling for each part in the mold.
-But if it’s done right, the returns are well worth the extra effort.
+However, this approach requires meticulous design to ensure even filling and cooling for each part in the mold.
+The rewards are well worth the extra effort if it’s done right.

 Multi-cavity molds can offer considerable cost savings for projects demanding high production runs.

-Unlike single-cavity molds which only produce one part at a time, multi-cavity molds can create multiple identical parts simultaneously.
-Though the initial investment is steeper than single-cavity molds, the per-part production cost is drastically reduced, making it a sound long-term investment for large-scale production.
+Unlike single-cavity molds, which only produce one part at a time, multi-cavity molds can create multiple identical parts simultaneously.
+Though the initial investment is steeper than that of single-cavity molds, the per-part production cost is drastically reduced, making it a sound long-term investment for large-scale production.

 Consider Draft Angles